 In its earlier days this was a great platform where anyone could share any video.
 True, the result was that it soon filled up with unimaginable amounts of uninteresting garbage — the not-so-surprising result of giving the man-in-the-street access to video recording and publishing tools.
 However, if you looked well enough, you could find some true gems in there, as well as all the highlights of famous films.
 The comments were not moderated in any way and reading then usually lead to instant loss of faith in humanity.
 It was a nice illustration of why I believe the internet should be separated in a section for babies up to immature teenagers, and grown-up people.
 But even though I am not sure how, the quality of the comments has improved quite a bit in recent years.
 It may have something to do with changes to the rating and filtering system.

-What has not improved however, is the increasing censorship that seems to be the result of YouTube having been bought by Google, who basically turned it into an advertising platform that just happens to use user-contributed videos as a carrier medium for the ads.
+What has not improved however, is the increasing censorship that seems to be the result of YouTube having been bought by Google.
+The main problem is that YouTube is no longer a video sharing website.
+It is now an advertisement platform, that uses user-contributed videos as a carrier wave for ads.
 Every decision is now being taken with advertising revenue as the primary goal.
+There used to be a visible ‘thumbs down’ counter, which they removed despite unanimous protest.
+Obviously a visible high number of dislikes could lead to people skipping a video and being served fewer ads.
 The whole platform also exudes hints of a leftist political agenda that relies on pretty much the same censhorship tactics as extreme right has been using in the past.
 Still, it is by far the most successful website of its kind, but that's probably only because no serious contender has managed to get a foothold yet.

 Below is a list of some of my favourite YT channels.